jackyhuynh/ReConstruct_Trajectories_from_Sensor/README.md

 ## Introduction

 The trajectories for Tracking Moving Condition Project are divide into 4 parts.
 Each part will contain small exercises that guided step by step to build a complete Tracking Trajectories and its components.
 The application will take measurement value from various sensors (Rate Gyro, Odometers, Inertial Measurement Unit) and applied calculus to re-construct the vehicle's trajectories.

-Full lesson and step by step explanation can be retrieved at Udacity.com
+Images and step by step explanation material can be retrieved at Udacity.com

 ---